-Owen explained that the program will conclude on June 30, 2017.
-It is included in the Governor's proposed budget, so it may be renewed for the two more years.
+Owen reminded the committee that the program will expire on June 30, 2017.
+It is included in the Governor's proposed budget for the next biennium, so it may be renewed for additional two years.
+Attendees did not have questions or comments.